 Let’s take a fresh example from Tata Nano.
 The car was indeed an innovation, it failed to set up as a brand, due to poor marketing strategy.
 While it comes from a brand like TATA, the manufacturers marketed it as “Cheapest Car Of The Nation” which somewhere poses a negative impact.

-Relying upon an outdated marketing strategy has always been the primary reason for the failure of many startups.
+Failing to adapt to changing marketing trends has always been a significant factor in why startups fail.
 As a startup, you don’t primarily need a PR team, but you must have an outstanding marketing team capable of creating a buzz about your products or services on social media or among the online audience.

 Founders Give Up